thoremi2011/Movie_Recommender/docs/model_pipeline.md

 ```

 ### 2. Model Wrappers and Standardized Interface
-A wrapper pattern is used to standardize the interface for different types of models.
-Each wrapper implements the `BaseEmbeddingModel` interface:
+To ensure consistency, I use a wrapper pattern that standardizes the interface for different types of models.
+Each wrapper follows the `BaseEmbeddingModel` structure:
 ```python
 class BaseEmbeddingModel(ABC):
     @abstractmethod